Go Through the Roof Meaning

 This expression originated in the first half of the 1900s.
 It probably is related to a literal roof of a house.
 If something actually were to go through the roof of a house, it would have risen very high and fast, and unexpectedly as well.

-An alternate definition for this idiom is to become extremely angry.
+An alternative definition for this idiom is to become extremely angry.
 However, that meaning more commonly appears with the wording to hit the roof.

 Examples of Through the Roof